What it is

 might need tweaking, folder structure might evolve, something might

 break after an agent update.
-That's normal — it's a living system,
+That's normal; it's a living system.

-not a finished product.
-When something feels off or stops working,
+When something feels off or stops working, just ask me.
+I can read

-just ask me.
-I can read the vault, diagnose the issue, and fix it.
+the vault, diagnose the issue, and fix it.
+That's what I'm here for.

 Welcome to your second brain.
 Use it every day and it compounds."